top of page

 Daan Hofman studied acting at the University of fine arts Utrecht (HKU) and music at the Conservatory of Amsterdam (CvA).

-In 2022 he got a master degree in Media Composition at the University of Chichester (UK) and became a much sought after filmcomposer in the Netherlands and abroad.
+In 2022 he got a master degree in Media Composition at the University of Chichester (UK) and became a sought after filmcomposer in the Netherlands and abroad.

-Besides he worked closely with director Jörgen Scholtens on three of his films, Muze and the feature films Fathers & Sons, and Little Amsterdam.
+He worked closely with director Jörgen Scholtens on three of his films, Muze and the feature films Fathers & Sons, and Little Amsterdam.
 Muze was worldwide winner of the 48h competition at Lolapalooza in Washington (US).
 With the score for Little Amsterdam, Daan was nominated for BMIM Award Best Original Score for short film 2022.

 Daan lives with his wife and two sons near the Dutch seashore.